kun-song/kun-song.github.io/source/_posts/2018-10-28-How-to-choose-the-number-of-partitions-in-a-Kafka-cluster.md

 ---
-title: 【译】How to choose the number of partitions in a Kafka cluster?
+title: 译 | How to choose the number of partitions in a Kafka cluster?
 date: 2018-10-28 23:44:39
 tags:
   - Kafka